 Priefer has helped produce two Pro Bowl special teams players for the Vikings in kicker Blair Walsh and kick returner Cordarrelle Patterson.

-ESPN reports the Vikings will investigate Kluwe's allegations.
-Kluwe's attorney Clayton Halunen said it would be irresponsible for the Vikings to bring Priefer back before the investigation is finished.
+According to ESPN, the Vikings will investigate Kluwe’s allegations.
+Kluwe’s attorney Clayton Halunen said it would be irresponsible for the Vikings to bring Priefer back before the investigation is finished.